smartbcity/fixers-ssm/storybook/stories/d2/ssm/desc.md

 *name* `String`

-Unique identifier for the SSM.
+The unique identifier of a ssm.

 </article>
 <article>